 Minika was invited to participate as one of the judges and mentors in the School of Visual Art’s Language of Fashion event on the opening day of New York Fashion Week in September 2016.
 Curated by Linda Fargo of Bergdorf Goodman, the event was centered on a two-part exhibition including a runway show and a public art installation of 20 heroic-sized cut-out graphics displayed on Madison Avenue, between 57th and 86th Streets.
 Minika offered her expertise as part of the critique and mentorship while presenting avant-garde gowns on the runway from her atelier.

-This past New York Fashion Week, Minika was invited to present a look from her “Goddess and Gladiator” collection and a dress from her 2018 RTW collection at the #METOO Fashion Show.
+In February 2018, Minika was invited to present a look from her “Goddess and Gladiator” collection and a dress from her 2018 RTW collection at the #METOO Fashion Show.
 Her pieces celebrated the fearlessness that burns within her fellow women, and highlighted their courage that has set the #MeToo movement aflame.
 The Goddess and Gladiator piece was featured as the cover image of several articles, including the Associated Press coverage as shown on Washington Times.

 Minika Ko received degrees in Fashion Design from the Fashion Institute of Technology in New York City and in Music Business from New York University.
 She is a recipient of Elle Magazine New Talent Awards, California Fashion Foundation and Textile Association of Los Angele Fashion Star Award, and California Fashion Foundation and Textile Association of Los Angele Future Entrepreneur Award.